DerErsteSeelord/mcp-server-gemini/docs/examples.md

 3. **Connection Issues**
    - Verify Claude Desktop is running
-   - Check if port 3005 is available
+   - Check if port 3071 is available (default port)
    - Look for any firewall restrictions

 ## Best Practices